Stormheg/wagtail-bakery/README.md

 1. On GitHub, create a release and a tag for the new version.

 ## Credits

+`wagtail-bakery` was originally developed by [Rob Moorman](https://github.com/robmoorman) and is now maintained by the Wagtail Nest team.

 Thanks to [@mhnbcu](https://github.com/mhnbcu/wagtailbakery) for bringing this idea up initially, and [Django Bakery](https://github.com/datadesk/django-bakery)